ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 Ballerina's WebSub subscriber service listener can be extended to introduce specific Webhooks.

-With specific subscriber services, multiple resources could be introduced to accept content delivery requests, instead of the single `onNotification` resource.
-These resources could correspond to the possible content delivery requests that could be received for a particular topic.
+With specific subscriber services, multiple resources can be introduced to accept content delivery requests, instead of the single `onNotification` resource.
+These resources would correspond to the content delivery requests that will be delivered for a particular topic.

 For example, assume by subscribing to a particular topic with an issue tracking system, you receive notifications either when an issue is opened or when an issue is closed.
-With a custom subscriber service listener, extending the generic WebSub subscriber service listener, two resources accepting content delivery requests (e.g., `onIssueOpened` and `onIssueClosed`) could be allowed instead of the `onNotification` resource.
+With a custom subscriber service listener which extends the generic WebSub subscriber service listener, two resources accepting content delivery requests (e.g., `onIssueOpened` and `onIssueClosed`) could be allowed instead of the `onNotification` resource.